LaurenWollaston/Module6-WeatherAPI/README.md

 ## User Story
 GIVEN a weather dashboard with form inputs <br>
 WHEN I search for a city<br>
-THEN I am presented with current and future conditions for that city and that city is added to the search history ❌ No Search History <br><br>
+THEN I am presented with current and future conditions for that city and that city is added to the search history ✔️ <br><br>
 WHEN I view current weather conditions for that city <br>
 THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the the wind speed ✔️<br><br>
 WHEN I view future weather conditions for that city<br>